 But intelligent document processing (IDP) is the convergence of intelligent data integration with intelligent document processing.

 The shift from processing documents intelligently to embedding intelligence into documents is what you must understand.

 See the difference?
 Intelligent document processing, not intelligent document processing.

 What are Intelligent Documents?

 Intelligent documents are self-integrating documents.
 They are silos of syntactically verified information in PDF format which are easily integrated into any software system and consumable by human readers.

 They contain a fixed data architecture and ontology in both visible and hidden layers that makes them useful for conveying accurate information with no further processing required.

-Intelligent documents are the result of intelligent data integration provided by intelligent document processing.
+Intelligent documents are the result of intelligent data integration provided by AI document processing.

 Intelligent Documents Represent the Pinnacle of Data Integration

 Traditional data integration requires ridged structure and a limited number of data sources.